·

 Can I do YouTube keyword research with just the search bar, without a tool?

 Yes.
 Open YouTube, type your seed keyword, and write down the suggestions that appear.
 Then add a space and “a” after your keyword, note those suggestions, try “b,” and so on.
 This works, but it has three problems: it takes 20-30 minutes per keyword, you cannot export the results, and you have no way to separate buyer queries from informational ones.
 Autocomplete tools automate the same process in seconds and add structure (intent tags, CSV export, geography filters) that manual scraping cannot match.
+For the full manual technique, see how to find YouTube autocomplete keywords.

 How often does YouTube update its autocomplete suggestions?